-House is another British term which has emigrated to American boarding schools.
+House is another British term that has emigrated to American boarding schools.
 It describes a physical grouping of students in a residential or boarding facility.
-It is the essence of the boarding school ethos, as it is the houses which provide the structure and social framework within which adolescents interact, compete and enjoy a range of social activities.
+It is the essence of the boarding school ethos, as it is the houses that provide the structure and social framework within which adolescents interact, compete and enjoy a range of social activities.

 IB is an acronym for the International Baccalaureate program.
-This is a curriculum which is used at 34 American boarding schools.
-You will find the core curricula at most boarding schools focusses on the AP or Advanced Placement courses.
+This is a curriculum that is used at 34 American boarding schools.
+You will find the core curricula at most boarding schools concentrates on the AP or Advanced Placement courses.

 Here is an overview of the IB program.